 Being part of the cooking team involves joining our daytime chef at 4pm for a walk through and to be shown ingredients.
 Some of the preparation may be done ahead of time for you, for instance, pudding.
 The cooking team will also be responsible for clearing up and doing the dishes.

 Please do let us know if you have any questions in advance of your stay relating to these chores.

 Tea and Coffee Facilities

 Facilities to make tea and coffee will of course be available throughout the day; we simply ask that you sanitise hands before and after using the shared equipment – handwashing facilities and pump-action sanitiser will be placed near to any points where needed.
-As with several communal areas within the building, it is also required you wear a mask within the kitchen (NB, due to separate regulations concerning health and safety, this doesn’t apply to the chef preparing the meals); disposable masks will be available should you require one.

-Staff will brief you fully on arrangements for meals and other measures that are in place.
 You are welcome to join in the company of your fellow writers for meals; however, you are also welcome to have your meals in your room.
 Please just tell us a day in advance if you would like this option.
 You are also welcome to take your meals outside.

 You will also not be required to do any washing up at mealtimes unless part of the ‘tidy up team’ for the evening; but please take care of any breakfast dishes, cups and glasses used outwith structured mealtimes by stacking them in the trays by the dishwasher.